CodingItWrong/outsidein.dev/book/next-steps.md

 ## Epilogue
-We've reached the end of this guide.
+We've reached the end of this book.
 I wrote it because I couldn't stop thinking about, talking about, and advocating for outside-in test-driven development and the other agile development practices we've looked at.
 And that's because they solve a problem that I haven't seen solved any other way: the problem of development slowdown over time due to code that is hard to work with.

 New languages and frameworks don't fix this problem, because you can make a mess in any language.
 More process doesn't fix the problem if the process doesn't account for change.
 Trying harder doesn't fix the problem, because we're human and have limited capacity.